-Editorial note: The text below is an introduction to the second of Initium's three, comprehensive installments on the changing nature of meat production and consumption in China (with an eye to One Health).
+Editorial note: The text below is the second of Initium's three, comprehensive installments on the changing nature of meat production and consumption in China (with an eye to One Health).
 It is translated from Chinese.
-Please check back again soon for the full story.

 A plate of pork on your table or mine could be a story of booms and busts in wealth creation.
 You may become a millionaire overnight, or you may lose your family overnight, or your family may be ruined forever.
 The Chinese market raises and consumes nearly half of the world's live pigs; market share that determines the fate of every pig raised in China's remote villages.
 Although per capita consumption has stabilized in the country’s recent history, every 3-4 years, China undergoes a cycle of sharp increases and declines.
 This is known as the "pig” or “hog” cycle.